katsutoo/perissables/docs/content-packs.md

 # Content Packs

+Authority: exact schema, TMX, archive, attestation, checksum, tier, and asset behavior derives from "Locked Content Conventions" and "Locked Pack Compatibility And Checksums" in `docs/mvp-contract.md`.
+This document explains the creator model and examples.

 ## Core Idea

 The game engine is proprietary, but the story format is meant to be open enough that creators can build new adventures without touching engine code.